hilyafesmia/Design-Portfolio-Website/posts/work/3-susunjadwal-ristek.md

 - In a peer group, at least one person is responsible for plan making.
 The rest of the group will follow the plan to be together the whole semester.
 - Students always have more than one plan.
 If things go wrong (e.g., the desired class has no quota left), they can switch to the second plan or sometimes a third plan if they’re unlucky.
-Outside their studies, users also have routine non-academic activities (e.g., weekly organization meetings)
+- Other than classes, users also have non-academic routines (e.g., weekly organization meetings)
 - Students use Google Sheet as their primary platform to make a class plan because it is accessible from the phone.
 - All respondents don’t know a repository of their previously made plan exists.
-They think SusunJadwal can only save the last made plan, so they screenshot the plan and keep it manually on their laptop.
+They think SusunJadwal can only save the last-made plan, so they screenshot the plan and keep it manually on their laptop.

 ## Design